AliOKeeffe/word-Py/README.md

 - The definition of the word is displayed at the end of the game utilising the Oxford Dictionary API further.

 ## Data Model
 I used principles of Object Oriented Programming throughout this project.
-The WordPy game consists of three classes:
+The Word-Py game consists of three classes:

 - Game
 - WordChecker